-Ground shooting can be an effective tool for reducing small to moderate numbers of feral deer, and is the main control option in peri-urban and urban areas.
+Ground culling (shooting) can be an effective tool for reducing small to moderate numbers of feral deer, being the main control option in peri-urban and urban areas.
 Ground shooting is time consuming, labour intensive and requires skilled operators.
-It is often done at night from a vehicle or foot, assisted by spotlights or night vision or by thermal scopes or drones, or with detection dogs.
-Suppressors (where permitted by State authorities) reduce the noise of ground shooting, which enables more feral deer to be shot in an area at one time, and they also reduce disturbance for residents.
+It is often done at night from a vehicle or foot, assisted by spotlights, night vision or by thermal scopes, drones, or with detection dogs.
+Suppressors (in accordance with State regulation) reduce the noise of ground shooting, enabling more feral deer to be shot at one time, whilst reducing noise disturbance for residents.

 Thermal technology is advancing quickly, and is likely to play an increasingly important role in surveillance and control in Australia.
 It includes thermal scopes attached to firearms (for improved accuracy) and thermal video cameras either attached to drones (for detection, and to inform ground shooters) or hand held from a helicopter or vehicle (for a wide field of view).

 Thermal cameras detect the difference between the body heat of deer and the cool air and ground.
 High quality thermal cameras can detect many more animals in vegetated areas, than a human eye can.

 Exclusion fencing can protect environmental or agricultural assets from intensive impacts of feral deer, where shooting or trapping is not effective or feasible.
 Fencing is often used to protect newly planted trees from being browsed or trampled.
 Fencing can also limit the movement of feral deer across the landscape or guide them into a trap.

 Exclusion fencing is expensive to establish and maintain.
 Feral deer are experts at jumping over and pushing under fences.
 To exclude them, fences should be a minimum of 1.9 metres high, with strong posts, mesh pegged to the ground, with strainer wires to keep the mesh taut, and sometimes with an overhang at the top.